-If you are into exploring some of the sights on the Wild Atlantic Way, we have created some other blogs that go into more detail on the places to visit.
+If you are into exploring some of the sights on the Wild Atlantic Way, we have created some other blogs that go into more detail on the places to visit in Ireland.
 We found that we could have concentrated on just one or two counties of the Wild Atlantic Way and still be quite content.
 There are spectacular lookouts all along the routes.
 The Wild Atlantic Way travels the entire west coast from the picturesque town of Kinsale in Cork through counties Kerry, Clare, Galway, Mayo, Sligo, Leitrim and ends in Donegal.
 Over 150 locations have been officially categorised as Discovery Points with a further 15 highlighted as Signature Discovery Points of special merit.

 Below find a highlight on some places not to be missed.

 Southern Half of the Wild Atlantic Way include:

 - Skellig Islands,